 Purchase,Tax & Grants

-We expect the Audi Q5 55 TFSI e to only be eligible for the Electric Vehicle Homecharge Scheme (EVHS) grant, but you will benefit from £15 year 1 road tax and £0 London congestion charge.
+We expect the Audi Q5 55 TFSI e to only be eligible for the Electric Vehicle Homecharge Scheme (EVHS) grants, but you will benefit from only £15 year 1 road tax and £0 London Congestion Charge.

 |Vehicle Excise Duty (VED)||Amount|